codacy/pulse-user-docs/docs/one-click-integrations/bitbucket-integration.md

     If there was an error please [contact support](mailto:pulsesupport@codacy.com).

-1. Choose the workspace that you want to connect the integration.
-You will only be able to select a workspace that you are the owner.
+1. Choose the workspace that you want to connect the integration to.
+You can only select a workspace where you have owner permissions.

     ![Choosing the Bitbucket workspace](images/bb-workspace.png)